Lee's Summit, Missouri: 20th century to 21st century

 In 1961, Western Electric opened a factory in Lee’s Summit, and within a year it employed about three thousand people.
-The Western Electric plant, which was in operation until 2002, encouraged the city's growth by providing a tax base for further annexations and a well-funded public school district.
+The Western Electric plant, which was in operation until 2002, contributed to the city's growth by providing a tax base for further annexations and a well-funded public school district.
 Rapid growth persisted through the 1970s and 1980s, with the city’s population exceeding 46,000 by 1990.
 John Knox Village, a long-term care facility completed in 1970, has remained one of the city's top employers.
 The damming of the Little Blue River in 1985 created Longview Lake, home to amenities including the Fred Arbanas Golf Course and MCC-Longview Community College.
 In 2001, the Summit Woods Crossing retail center was developed in Lee’s Summit, followed by the construction of the Summit Fair retail center nearby in 2007.
-Green Street, an event space in downtown Lee’s Summit “home to the Farmers Market, outdoor performance area, public art, gathering spaces, and an immersive playground”, opened in 2025.
+Green Street, an event space in downtown Lee’s Summit and “home to the Farmers Market, outdoor performance area, public art, gathering spaces, and an immersive playground,” opened in 2025.

 Sociologists Douglas Massey and Nancy Denton classified the Kansas City metro area as “hypersegregated” between white and Black residents as recently as the 1980s.
 Lee's Summit, as a second-ring white-flight suburb, contributed to patterns of racial segregation in Kansas City and its outlying region.
 The government policies which suburbanized the city in the post-war period excluded Black people, effectively making Lee's Summit available only to white people.
 The Federal Housing Administration even encouraged suburban developers to include legally unenforceable racially restrictive deed covenants with the sale of their homes.
 According to sociologist Kevin Fox Gotham, residents of Lee's Summit successfully resisted efforts to locate federally subsidized housing in the suburb—meant to integrate the metro area—in the 1970s and into the 1990s.
 In 1978, officials and students from the Kansas City public school district filed a federal lawsuit against the Lee’s Summit school district and several other suburban districts, alleging racial discrimination.
 The District Court dismissed the case against the school district, finding insufficient evidence that officials had intentionally preserved school segregation.
-Although the Lee's Summit school district was removed from the case, the District Court went on to order extensive improvements to Kansas City schools, pay raises for employees, and the creation of a magnet school system aimed at addressing the metro-area school segregation by attracting suburban students.
+Although the Lee's Summit school district was removed from the case, the District Court went on to order extensive improvements to Kansas City schools, pay raises for employees, and the creation of a magnet school system aimed at addressing the metro-area school segregation by attracting suburban students to inner city schools.
 In the 1995 case Missouri v.
-Jenkins, the Supreme Court held that the Missouri government was no longer required to fund the magnet school program, effectively ending the improvements and pay raises.
+Jenkins, the Supreme Court of the United States held that the Missouri government was no longer required to fund the magnet school program, effectively ending the improvements and pay raises.